Bharath-Dhakar/Bharath-Dhakar/README.md

 ## 🔸 About Me

-- Hi, I’m Bharath Dhakar, an Android developer and UI/UX designer.
+- Hi, I’m Bharath Dhakar, an Android App developer and UI/UX designer.
 I build , user-friendly apps that solve real problems.
 I focus on creating smooth, efficient solutions that enhance everyday experiences.

 ## 🔸 What I do